FNG Environmentally Friendly Power Generation

-FNG is committed to supporting our indigenous brothers and sisters, and their communities and that most certainly includes putting Mother Earth first.
+FNG is committed to supporting our indigenous brothers and sisters, and their communities.
+All this must be achieved with great respect for Mother Earth.
 Our goal is to remain technologically advanced in the best interest of the environment for 7 Generations.
 Electrical power generation and consumption efficiencies are significant to every individual 4seasons community garden farm project.

 Generated electricity is immediately consumed as it is produced.
 Because a generator needs to operate at variable output levels, it will not always be able to run within its most efficient range.
 In remote commercial operations and living communities, where there is no access to the grid, and the primary source of electricity is a fuel-based generator, the effects of immediate consumption are ever more prevalent.